-tario conference shall include all that part of the province of Ontario not included in the West Ontario and Michigan conferences.
+¶ 303.
+33. East Ontario (1896).-The East Ontario conference shall include all that part of the province of Ontario not included in the West Ontario conference.

-¶ 313.
-35. Kentucky and Tennessee (1896) .---The Kentucky and Tennessee conference shall in clude the states of Kentucky and Tennessee.
+¶ 304.
+34. Kentucky and Tennessee (1896).- The Kentucky and Tennessee conference shall include the states of Kentucky and Tennessee.

-¶ 314.
-36. North Dakota (1897).-The North Dakota conference shall include all of the state of North Dakota and that part of Montana lying east of the 110th meridian.
+¶305.
+35. North Dakota (1897).-The North Dakota conference shall include all of the state of North Dakota and that part of Montana lying east of the 110th meridian.

-¶ 315.
-37. Oil City (1899).-The Oil City conference shall include that part of the state of Pennsylvania lying west of a line beginning at the northeast corner of Potter county in said state and running due south to the south bounds of the state.
-This line, north and south, is also the east boundary line of the Pittsburg conference.
-The southern boundary line of the Oil City conference shall be as follows: Beginning at the Ohio state line and running due east along the south bounds of Lawrence county to the west bounds of Clearfield county, thence south to the southwest corner of Clearfield county, thence east along the south bounds of Clearfield and Center counties to the eastern boundary line of the Oil City and Pittsburg conferences above mentioned; also the counties of Huntingdon, Mifflin, Juniata, Snyder, Union; Lycoming and Clinton; also that part of Blair county north of the line from east to west of Altoona, all in the state of Pennsylvania.
+¶306.
+36. Oil City (1899).-The Oil City conference shall include that part of the state of Pennsylvania lying west of a line beginning at the northeast corner of Potter county in said state and running due south to the south bounds of the state.
+This line, north and south, is also the east boundary line of the Pittsburgh conference.
+The southern boundary line of the Oil City conference shall be as follows: Beginning at the Ohio state line and running due east along the south bounds of Lawrence county to the west bounds of Clearfield county, thence south to the southwest corner of Clearfield county, thence east along the south bounds of Clearfield and Center counties to the eastern boundary line of the Oil City and Pittsburgh conferences above mentioned; also the counties of Huntingdon, Mifflin, Juniata, Snyder, Union, Lycoming and Clinton; also that part of Blair county north of the line from east to west of Altoona, all in the state of Pennsylvania.

-¶ 316.
-38. Oklahoma (1899).-The Oklahoma conference shall include all of Oklahoma and the.
-Indian territory.
+¶ 307.
+37. Oklahoma (1889).-The Oklahoma conference shall include all of Oklahoma and the Indian territory.